lang-ai/docs/source/index.html.md

 # Overview

+Lang.ai is the first unsupervised AI for language understanding.
+It analyses any type of text and extracts intents without any manual training or intent-definition.
+This allows companies and individuals to get insights from any unstructured text to improve and automate multiple business processes.
+To learn more about use cases or our proprietary technology, please visit [lang.ai](https://lang.ai).

+# Workflow

+Lang.ai algorithm adapts to any language, industry or business case given the adequate training data.
+The typical workflow for using lang.ai API is the following:

+* In order to build a custom classifier model, user has to provide a dataset.
+This can be any collection of customer interactions or any other type of text.
+* The algorithm will automatically extract intents and features that the user can edit to further customise to her needs.
+This process is done in the [Console](https://console.lang.ai).
+* Once the classifier model is validated, the lang.ai API can be used in real time to analyse intents in new texts.

+# The API

-The Lang.ai API is organized around REST.
-Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
+The API is organised around REST.
+It has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 JSON is returned by all API responses, including errors, although the API libraries convert responses to appropriate language-specific objects.

-All requests must be encrypted with https.
+All requests must be encrypted with HTTPS.

 The service is hosted under api.lang.ai.